Roy Morgan Research

 Further information

 All general queries, concerns or complaints should be directed to our Privacy Officer via the contact details listed below.
 If your query is regarding removal of your contact details from our records we will confirm in writing to you as soon as this is actioned.
 Our privacy officer or their representative will contact you for all other queries.
-GDPR queries, concerns and complaints will be referred to our Data Protection Officer.
+Individuals whose personal information is covered by the GDPR may have additional rights with respect to their personal information.

 Privacy Officer